zephyrproject-rtos/zephyr/samples/sensor/sensor_shell/README.rst

    sensor - Sensor commands
    Subcommands:
      get   :Get sensor data.
 Channel names are optional.
 All channels are read when no channels are provided.
 Syntax:
             <device_name> <channel name 0> .. <channel name N>
+     info  :Get sensor info, such as vendor and model name, for all sensors.

 **get**: prints all the sensor channels data for a given sensor device name.
 Optionally, a single channel name or index can be passed to be printed out.
 The